iommirocks/iommi/docs/architecture_overview.rst

 I've already hinted at this above in the example where we do ``column__foo__show=False``.
-This is an example of the powerful namespace dispatch mechanism from tri_declarative.
+This is an example of the powerful namespace dispatch mechanism from tri.declarative.
 It's inspired by the query syntax of Django where you use ``__`` to jump namespace.
 (If you're not familiar with Django, here's the gist of it: you can do ``Table.objects.filter(foreign_key__column='foo')``